Cruise Conference Planning For Your Association

 Richard J. Kramer, MD

-Dr. Kramer is a retired Clinical Associate Professor of Medicine in the Department of Gastroenterology at Stanford University and Associate Chief of Gastroenterology at Santa Clara Valley Medical Center in San Jose CA., which is a safety net and teaching hospital that serves as one of the Stanford teaching sites.
+Dr. Richard J. Kramer is a retired Clinical Associate Professor of Medicine at Stanford University and former Associate Chief of Gastroenterology at Santa Clara Valley Medical Center (SCVMC), a major teaching hospital for Stanford.

 Accreditation